AlbusNoir/AlbusNoir/README.md

 ###

-<p align="left">✨ Creating bugs since the dawn of time<br>📚 I'm currently learning various things and such in Python and Go<br>💼 I work in CyberSec, specifically in Threat Intel and Threat Hunting<br>🎲 I mostly spend time automating things that are probably not worth automating</p>
+<p align="left">✨ Creating bugs since the dawn of time<br>📚 I'm currently learning how to break things in multiple languages<br>💼 Threat Intel and Threat Hunting<br>🎲 I mostly spend time automating things that are probably not worth automating</p>

 ###